Overview and Quick Links

-Students in Film & Media program develop skills in media analysis, historical research, and theoretical application.
+Students in the Film and Media program at Franklin & Marshall College develop skills in media analysis, historical research, and theoretical application.
 Our students also make creative work in a range of modes and media from storytelling with digital video to experimental forms on film.
-The program propels students to actively engage and explore social, cultural, and systemic questions and problems using cameras and screens to reconsider and deconstruct existing structures and norms.
+The program propels its majors and minors to engage social, cultural, and political questions and to harness cameras and screens in order to reconsider and deconstruct existing structures and norms.

 The Pulse of Film & Media